Search

 Types of Sex Addiction

 • Intercourse Addiction.
 This type of addiction may look different for many people.
-Still, common factors include constantly swiping on hook-up apps, spending excessive amounts of money on sex workers, pressuring your partner into sexual acts, and being unfaithful.
+Still, common factors include constantly swiping on hook-up apps, spending excessive amounts of money on sex workers, pressuring your partner into engaging in sexual activity, and being unfaithful.

 • Pornography Addiction.
 When you watch so much pornography that it negatively impacts your ability to function at work or in relationships.